Josh Barro: Political views

+In a lengthy essay, Barro advised Texas Democrats against selecting James Talarico as a nominee, citing his support for transgender rights among other concerns.
+Barro characterized and criticized him as "a liberal’s idea of what a conservative might like," describing him as a clean-cut figure skilled at using biblical references to back what Barro saw as a "conventional set of liberal policy priorities."

 Hamburger problem

-Barro argues that progressives in the United States have what he calls a hamburger problem, by which he means they sanctimoniously scold the public about a host of inconsequential personal choices, such as eating ground beef burgers (it is unhealthy, harms animals, and contributes to global warming, among others).
+In 2017, Barro argued that progressives in the United States have what he calls a hamburger problem, by which he means they sanctimoniously scold the public about a host of inconsequential personal choices, such as eating ground beef burgers.
 They have become in his words a movement of "moralizing busybodies", which harms their political appeal.
 He said: "All this scolding—this messaging that you should feel guilty about aspects of your life that you didn't think were anyone else's business—leads to a weird outcome when you go to vote in November."

 Personal life

 Barro lives in Manhattan and is openly gay.
 In 2017, he married Zachary Allen, chairman of TIPAH Consulting and a former Democratic National Committee official.
 He is an atheist.